 Curriculum.
 Students typically enroll in one Honors course during each of their eight semesters at Susquehanna.
 Students must earn a grade of C- or better in all Honors Program courses.
 All Honors courses satisfy specific combinations of central Curriculum requirements.
 Only Honors students may register for Honors courses.

 Students participating in the Honors Program must maintain an overall grade point average of 3.40 during each semester at Susquehanna.
 If a student earns any grade below a C- in any Honors-designated course, the student, at the discretion of the director, may be removed automatically from the Honors Program.
 The director of the program reviews students' GPAs at the end of each semester.
-If an Honors student's GPA falls below the 3.40 level, the student will receive a warning letter from the director of the program.
+If an Honors student's GPA falls below the 3.40 level, the student will receive a warning letter.
 After a second semester below a 3.40 level GPA, the student is dismissed from the program.
-Copies of the warning and dismissal will be on file with the registrar and the student's adviser.

 The Faculty.
 Honors Program faculty, selected from many disciplines and departments, are committed to fostering a diverse and challenging intellectual community for the university